 Teaching Assistantships and Research Assistantships

 Assistantships are limited to 20 hours per week, which is considered as half-time employment.
 In addition, out-of-state and international students who are supported at least one-half time are eligible for in-state tuition.
 Students supported for nine months as TAs or RAs are eligible to purchase 12-month health insurance coverage.
 Funding commitments may be up to a maximum of 3 years for the master's degree and 6 years for the PhD.
-Along with the stipend most TA offers, include a tuition payment (Tuition Benefit Program) that in many cases covers all tuition expenses.
+Along with the stipend, most TA offers include tuition support in the form of the Tuition Benefits Program (or TBP) that in many cases covers all tuition and mandatory fees.

 If you are interested in a Research Assistantship, you should check with your major professor concerning availability.